 In our opinion, the financial statements present fairly, in all material respects, the financial position of Mirabank a.d.
-Beograd (the "Bank") as at 31 December 2019, and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards.
+Beograd (the "Bank") as at 31 December 2020, and the Bank's financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards.